THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 So what exactly is so cool about the coast of Georgia?
-Well it’s not just one thing, here are 47 things we love along the Georgia’s coastal lands.
+Well it’s not just one thing, in fact, we’ve got 47 things we love along the Georgia’s coastal lands.
 We cover things to do on the Georgia Coast with kids on St. Simons Island, Sea Island, Jekyll Island to lesser known barrier islands like Little St. Simons Island.

-THE BEST OF THE GEOGIA COAST: ST SIMONS ISLAND
+THE BEST OF THE GEORGIA COAST: ST SIMONS ISLAND

 St. Simons Island has a lot of year-round residents so the island doesn’t have a real touristy feel, plus there are lots of restaurants, shops and plenty of different types of lodging.